 Du Maurier Lecture Theatres A & B

-Lecture Theatre A has a capacity of 130 and when combined with Lecture Theatre B can accommodate 200.
-Each lecture theatre has a lectern containing a DVD/VHS player, a PC, a document camera (for projecting printed material), an Interactive Pen Screen and a video conference system.
+Lecture Theatre A has a capacity of 291 and when combined with Lecture Theatre B can accommodate 395.
+Each lecture theatre has a lectern containing a Blu-ray player, a PC, Wolfvision Visualiser (for projecting printed material), an Interactive Pen Screen and a video conference system.
+A specialised control system allows this to be controlled from the lectern at the push of a button

 The Exchange Building

-The rooms in The Exchange have mostly the same facilities; a PC, a Blu-ray/DVD player, an interactive pen screen, a document camera, all with dual projection allowing flexibility of use but with an emphasis on simplicity.
-The exception is the lecture theatre which has the addition of a high brightness centre projector and a high definition video conference system.
-These rooms also natively support the Mini-Displayport or Thunderbolt connector found on Apple laptops.
+The rooms in The Exchange have the same facilities a PC, a Blu-ray/DVD player, an interactive pen screen, and a Wolfvision Visualiser The exception is the lecture theatre which has integrated Desktop Videoconferencing facilities.
+These rooms also natively support HDMI and VGA

-These rooms all have a projector and speakers connected to a DVD player, VHS player, a PC, and VGA laptop connection controlled from a push button control panel.
+These rooms all have a large screen display connected to a Blu-ray/DVD player, a PC, and HDMI VGA laptop connection controlled from a push button control panel.